-Panama City Beach counts an incredible 27 miles of sugary white sandy beaches, appealing beachfront hotels, family-styled attractions, and more besides its famed reputation for wild spring break parties.
+Panama City Beach counts an incredible 27 miles of sugary white sandy beaches, appealing beachfront hotels, family-styled attractions, for wild parties that make this location one of the most popular Spring Brake beaches in Florida.
 There are almost 100 public access points to this beach, making it easy to find a way to reach the quartz-like soft sand and swim in the pristine Gulf waters.

 If you are looking for a place where the whole family can have fun, Panama City Beach is certainly one of the best Florida beaches on the Gulf Coast thanks to the proximity of the St. Andrews Park where you can take in the undiminished natural vistas in a day full of kayaking, snorkeling, and bicycling.

 For those families with toddlers and small children in tow, this might be the perfect Gulf Coast beach around.
 Clearwater Beach offers shallower waters with whisper-soft sand, an unrivaled playground, the Beach Walk Promenade, rollerblading, walking, and bicycle riding paths.

 You will want to stay later for the celebration of sunset that takes place nightly on Fishing Pier 60.
 Street performers entertain the crowds while the sun decorates the skies in incomparable shades of yellow, orange, and pink, but often couples can be seen who choose a dramatic Clearwater Beach sunset as the backdrop of their Florida beach wedding.

 The beach at Fort Myers lies along a small barrier island that is seven miles in length.
 With its gently sloping and wide stretch of famous sand, this is one of the best Florida beaches on the Gulf Coast.
 The best part is that you can afford to stay as the accommodations here are available in every price range.